banool/slsl_dictionary/backend/README.md

 ```
 poetry run ./run.sh 8080 dev true
 ```

+If when logging in you are prompted for a password in the pane where the server is running, enter the password for your laptop, I believe this is some keychain stuff (just a guess right now though).

 You can also use this setup to do the inital video upload:
 ```